-In the former sections, we have discussed the implementation method of the batch, i.e., provider-oriented batch and useroriented batch.
-In this section, we give out qualitative analysis on the batch size.
-According to [6], the time consumption of virtual machine migrations usually varies from 30 to 150 seconds, due to the transmission time of the memory (usually several GBs).
+In the previous sections, we have discussed the implementation method of the batch, i.e. provider-oriented batch and user-oriented batch.
+In this section, we give a qualitative analysis on the batch size.
+According to [5], the time consumption of VM migrations usually varies from 30 to 150 s, due to the transmission time of the memory (usually several GBs).
 Therefore, the bandwidth has significant influence on the migration time.
 On the other hand, the acceptable waiting time of the user greatly depends on the application.
-For example, web services [7] generally respond in less than 1 second.
-In this case, migration-based placement is not practical, i.e., the batch is useless and we should place the VMs as soon as possible.
-Therefore, the batch model should be applied to user applications which takes a relatively long time (e.g., several hours or more).
+For example, web services [6] generally respond in less than 1 s.
+In this case, migration-based placement is not practical, i.e. the batch is useless and we should place the VMs as soon as possible.
+Therefore, the batch model should be applied to user applications which takes a relatively long time (e.g. several hours or more).

 For most cases, we can determine the batch size through a utility model.
-The user's utility monotonously decreases with respect to the batch size, while the providers's utility monotonously increases with respect to the batch size.
-The objective is to maximize the summation of the user's utility and the providers's utility.
-Moreover, the utility function should exhibit some certain properties, as shown in Fig. 6.
+The user's utility monotonously decreases with respect to the batch size, while the provider's utility monotonously increases with respect to the batch size.
+The objective is to maximise the summation of the user's utility and the provider's utility.
+Moreover, the utility function should exhibit some certain properties, as shown in Figure 6.
 According to the experience of daily life, the utility function of the user should have three stages as follows.
 (1) In the first stage, the utility is high and decreases slowly, since the user is not sensitive to a small waiting time.
-For example, the waiting time of 2 and 10 milliseconds do not make too much difference, since people is not aware of such a small time duration.
-(2) Generally speaking, the user has an expected maximal waiting time (no one wants to wait for a too long time).
+For example, the waiting time of 2 and 10 ms does not make too much difference, since people are not aware of such a small time duration.
+(2) Generally speaking, the user has an expected maximal waiting time (no one wants to wait too long).
 Once this time is approaching, the utility decreases quickly in the second stage.
-(3) In the third stage, the user has been waiting for a too long time.
-The utility is very low such that waiting for an addition time does not greatly turn down the utility.
-Meanwhile, the utility function of the provider is very simple, since it should has a diminishing return property.
+(3) In the third stage, the user has been waiting for too long.
+The utility is very low, such that waiting for an addition time does not greatly turn down the utility.
+Meanwhile, the utility function of the provider is very simple, since it should have a diminishing return property.
 The utility gain should decrease with respect to the batch size.

-The two utility functions should be designed according to real systems and applications, i.e, different systems and applications should have different function format, although they should have the properties discussed above.
+The two utility functions should be designed according to real systems and applications, i.e. different systems and applications should have different function formats, although they should have the properties discussed above.
 If the user's utility dominates (usually in some real-time applications and user interactive applications), then a small batch size is desired.
 If the provider's utility dominates (usually in some large computation applications), then a large batch size is desired.
 This tradeoff always exists in the cloud system.